Alex Amsel

 Argentinian-Mexican conductor Alex Amsel has quickly established himself among cultural institutions as a young leader in symphonic, opera, pops, and chamber repertoire, as well as a music educator for students of all ages.

-Mr. Amsel will serve as the Resident Conductor for Houston Grand Opera during the 2022-23 season working on La Traviata and premiering Jeremy Howard Beck’s Another City.
-He also joins the Elgin Symphony Orchestra to conduct a program of Carlos Simon: Fate Now Conquers, Saint-Saëns: Violin Concerto No. 3 featuring violinist Blake Pouliot, and Tchaikovsky: Symphony No. 4.
-Mr. Amsel is currently a finalist in consideration to become the new music director of the Elgin Symphony Orchestra.
+During the 2022-23 season, Mr. Amsel served as the Resident Conductor for Houston Grand Opera working on La Traviata and premiering Jeremy Howard Beck’s Another City.
+He also joined the Elgin Symphony Orchestra to conduct a program of Carlos Simon: Fate Now Conquers, Saint-Saëns: Violin Concerto No. 3 featuring violinist Blake Pouliot, and Tchaikovsky: Symphony No. 4.
+As a Music Director finalist for the Elgin Symphony in Illinois, he led “a vibrant and textured account maintaining superb balance so its many intricacies came through…punctuating a dynamic performance” (Chicago Classical Review).

 Serving as Assistant Conductor at the Fort Worth Symphony since 2019, Mr. Amsel can be seen this summer leading concerts that highlight film scores of John Williams and Nicholas Hooper, as well as an all-American July 4th evening featuring American film scores and works by Jessie Montgomery, Florence Price, and Leonard Bernstein.
 He also appears at the Round Top Festival Institute conducting a program that includes Verdi: La Forza del Destino, Overture, Tchaikovsky: Concerto for Violin and Orchestra in D, op.
 35 featuring violinist Regis Pasquier, and Rimsky-Korsakov: Scheherazade.